marta1895/Retail_Orders_Project/README.md

 ## Dataset Description
 The dataset comprises global mart sales data for the years 2022 and 2023, categorized into three main categories: Furniture, Office Supplies, and Technology.
 Each main category is further divided into detailed sub-categories.

-## Project Goals
+## 🎯 Project Goals
-- Import Kaggle API into Jupyter Notebook using Python
-- Perform Data Cleaning and Preparation using Pandas
-- Load the Data into SQL Server using the "Replace" Option
-- Load the Data into SQL Server using the "Append" Option
-- Analyze Data using PostgreSQL
+1️⃣ Import Kaggle API into Jupyter Notebook using Python 2️⃣ Perform Data Cleaning and Preparation using Pandas 3️⃣ Load the Data into SQL Server using the "Replace" Option 4️⃣ Load the Data into SQL Server using the "Append" Option 5️⃣ Analyze Data using PostgreSQL
-- Visualize summary data using the Tableau platform
+6️⃣ Visualize summary data using the Tableau platform

+## 📋 Repository Structure
+Retail_Orders_Project/
+├── README.md                  # Project overview, steps, and insights
+├── data/
+│   └── orders.csv             # Raw dataset file
+├── notebooks/
+│   └── sales_analysis.ipynb   # Data cleaning & preparation
+├── sql/
+│   └── sales_analysis.sql     # SQL analysis queries
+└── tableau/
+    └── Sales_analysis.twbx    # Tableau dashboard

+## 🔍 Key Business Questions:
+- "Top 10 Revenue-Generating Products"
+- "Top 3 Sub-Categories by Total Quantity Sold per Region"
+- "Monthly Sales Comparison (2022 vs 2023) with Growth %"
+- "Month with the Highest Sales for Each Category"
+- "Sub-Category with the Highest Sales Growth in 2023 Compared to 2022"

 # Steps and Implementation

-## 1. Import Kaggle API into Jupyter Notebook
+## 1️⃣ Import Kaggle API into Jupyter Notebook

 #### - First, I obtained Kaggle API Credentials by downloading a file named kaggle.json to my computer, which contains my username and an API key